 What’s next?
 Unfinished learning vs. Learning loss

-One of WITS core values is consistency.
-Research shows that consistent tutoring and enrichment opportunities provided to students by dedicated trained volunteers in one-to-one or group settings is an effective tool to meet students where they are and bring them up the learning curve, especially for young learners.
-WITS volunteer programs serve elementary aged students up to middle school with the bulk of our students being in pre-K to fourth grade.
+One of the WITS core values is consistency.
+Research shows that consistent mentoring and engagement with caring adults is an effective tool to meet students where they are and bring them up the learning curve, especially for young learners.
+WITS volunteer programs serve elementary-aged students up to middle school with the bulk of our students being in pre-K to fourth grade.
 This model makes WITS an important tool to address unfinished learning for the thousands of elementary students we affect.

 CARES Act Investment